Uni-Gal/UniGal-Interpreter/README.md

 # UniGal-Interpreter
-A “Engine” that using UniGal-Script
+An “Engine” that using UniGal-Script

 ## 解释器 Interpreter